caseygomez/Female-Representation-In-The-Film-Industry/README.md

 ## Machine Learning

 ### Model Selection
 For the assessment of female participation in the film industry through the years a linear regression model was selected.
-Linear regression evaluates the character and strength of the association between an independent variable a corresponding dependent variable.
+Linear regression evaluates the character and strength of the association between an independent variable and a corresponding dependent variable.
 The result of the mathematical association between female participation over time would show if the number of females working in movies has increased, decreased or stayed relatively constant through the years.
-This would provide a clear insight on the general behaviour of the dataset with the resources and time allocated for this project.
+This would provide a clear insight on the general behavior of the dataset with the resources and time allocated for this project.

 Additionally, the linear regression equation can be used to predict new values based on the existing data.
 The percentage of female participation within the evaluated departments is a continuous numerical value that matches the requirements for the linear regression model.
 As can be showed below, a linear regression model was applied to the following datasets over time: